UK Student Loan Guide (Plan 1, 2, 3, 4 & 5)

 Which Plan Am I On?

 If you started an undergraduate course in the UK before September 2012, you are on Plan 1.
 If you started in England between September 2012 and July 2023, you are on Plan 2.
-If you started from September 2023 onwards, you are on the newer Plan 5.
+If you started from September 2023 onwards (in England or Wales), you are on the newer Plan 5.

 If you took out a Postgraduate Loan for a Master's or Doctoral course, that loan is on Plan 3.